ChilledKen/gwater2/README.md

 # GWater2 [![made with - mee++](https://img.shields.io/badge/made_with-mee%2B%2B-2ea44f)](https://github.com/meetric1/gwater2)
 ![waterflowing](https://github.com/user-attachments/assets/80888b54-62a9-47fa-9ca1-fae9a6ae453f)

+# THIS IS A FORK OF GWATER WITH UPDATED WATERGUN MODELS MADE BY CHILLEDKEN AND DIGGER

 **GWater2** Is a fluid simulation mod for Garry's Mod.
 It adds the ability to spawn and create a multitude of different liquids that flow in real time.\
 Due to the complex nature of simulating and rendering fluid dynamics, the backend of this mod requires a binary module.